The H. Franklin Brooks Philanthropic FundGive to this fund

 About The Brooks Fund

-The Brooks Fund is focused on preventing disconnection, promoting understanding and providing education and is building an endowment to support the needs of the GLBT community, now and forever.
+The Brooks Fund is focused on preventing disconnection, promoting understanding and providing education and is building an endowment to support the needs of the LGBT community, now and forever.

 We set out to create a permanent source of funding dedicated to these goals and committed to supporting these efforts in Middle Tennessee.
 That focus remains the same, and The Brooks Fund’s mission continues to be fulfilled thanks to the generosity and support of many and the dedicated leadership of a talented, diverse group of advisory board members.